- Military Life Cycle

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

 Parents have many questions about their children’s education, and military life can create even more.
 If you’re looking for answers to your education questions, your installation school liaison can connect you with the support you need.

 The School Liaison Program offers an array of services and resources to support children, parents, installation leadership, schools and the surrounding community.
-By working together with these stakeholders, the School Liaison Program builds a support network to provide the best possible education experience for military-connected children and youth worldwide.
+By working together with these stakeholders, the School Liaison Program builds a support network to provide the best possible education experience for military-connected students worldwide.

 Looking for your school liaison?

 Contact your local school liaison for all of your pre-K-12 education needs.

 School liaisons are located at each installation and are the main contact for military families, local school systems and installation leadership for school-related matters pre-K through 12th grade.
 School liaisons are experienced professionals who support, advise and build partnerships with the civilian and military community to help address common education challenges of military families.
 School liaison support is available at no cost and open to all Defense Department identification card holders, educators who serve military students and community partners involved with pre-K-12 education.

 Learn about five elements of the School Liaison Program every military family should know: